ysyk2021/augmenting-your-writing-skills-with-ai-techniques-and-strategies-for-improved-creativity/src/chapter-6-3.md

-# Future Developments and Trends in AI-Powered Writing

 While the use of AI-powered writing tools can greatly enhance the writing process, there are also ethical considerations and best practices that writers should keep in mind.
 In this chapter, we'll explore some of these concerns and discuss future developments and trends in AI-powered writing.